BRIEF STRATEGIC PSYCHOTHERAPY DIPLOMA - Psy Dip

 In the case of the last weekend of the course, delegates will have four full weeks to complete the last assignment, if required.

-Due to the ease of the assignments and time allowed, assignments that do not meet the requirements of the course, by standard or time allowed, the student can re-attend the relevant weekend on the following course, and resubmit the assignment, at the students expense; the relevant weekend will need to be paid for.
+Due to the ease of the assignments and time allowed, if assignments do not meet the requirements of the course, by standard or time allowed, the student can re-attend the relevant weekend on the following course, and resubmit the assignment, at the students expense; the relevant weekend will need to be paid for.

 All therapeutic interventions and theories will need to be practised to an acceptable standard, to meet the requirements of the course.